finkbeca/Notes/content/docs/blockchain/near.md

 Fishermen are 3rd party node operators that can provide the same fraud proof as a hidden validators.

-Think of tokens as an open api, tradtionally if someone wanted to use Reddits karma points in an application they would have to make an agreement with Reddit and then agree to use a private api, if karma was tokenized then it would be open for all and only restricted by the contract restrictions.
+Think of tokens as an open api, traditionally if someone wanted to use Reddit s karma points in an application they would have to make an agreement with Reddit and then agree to use a private api, if karma was tokenized then it would be open for all and only restricted by the contract restrictions.

 ## Random

-1. RANDAO unpredictable but biasable liveness depends on the protocol
+1. RANDAO unpredictable but bias-able liveness depends on the protocol
 2. RANDAO and VDF
 3. Threshold signatures
 4. RandShare

 ### Roadmap

-Product was not buildt based of the whiteppaer but first an MVP was build with developer tooling, a test wallet and a not-a-blockchain smart contract backend called DevNet
+Product was not built based of the whitepaper but first an MVP was build with developer tooling, a test wallet and a not-a-blockchain smart contract backend called DevNet

 A hackathon took place where the team learned more about how smart contracts interact with a multi-shardered setup and the tools needed for developments.
 With this changes were made to the model and nightshade was made.
 <br>